GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-09-22/index.md

 # 2023-09-22: Mullion, Landsat 8 overpass

-A Daily Validation Summary Report of the surface reflectance data collected on the date of 22 September 2023 by Geoscience Australia.
+A Daily Validation Summary Report of the surface reflectance data collected on the date of 22 September 2023 by Geoscience&ndash;Australia.

 :::{contents} In this report
 :local: